 Currently I am getting my Master’s of Ministry at Portland Seminary, lead a spiritual formation group at my church, take care of my family and write.
 I have a degree in classical music performance (bassoon!), taught English in post-Soviet Ukraine to Hungarians, taught refugees and immigrants in Ohio and Ontario, married my husband after some hard-won patience on his part, adopted my oldest from Kazakhstan, had two more children (which my OB/GYN classified as miracles), catered my way into many lives in Central Ohio, grown a jungle garden and learned how to eat what it gave.

 An active member of my churches all my life, I eventually discovered that I more naturally served in one-on-one relationships, listening and encouraging on the margins.
 I discovered that people want someone outside the standard offerings of church to wonder and listen together.
 When I read David Benner’s Sacred Companions and first learned about spiritual direction, my heart leaped and I felt a deep yes in my spirit: Yes, this is what I’m made for!
 2016 was a pivotal year as the Lord called me into risks: take the entire year off to seek and stay in his joy, moving only when he told me.
 I discerned his approval of my desire to go to seminary to be trained as a spiritual director and enrolled at Portland Seminary in 2018.
 I have now almost completed my degree and have begun seeing people for direction.
 I look forward to continue growing with you.

-It brings me great joy to tether your soul to Jesus’ great love; to give you tools, ideas, inspiration, and God-given words to help you deepen your connection with Him.
-I’m all about making space for you and God: to receive, to reflect, to relax, to reconcile, to reveal, to recognize, to relish.
+It brings me great joy to tether your soul to Jesus’ great love; to give you sacred space and listening attention as a director; and tools, ideas, inspiration, and God-given words as a reader and a writer.
+I’m all about making space for you and God: to receive, reflect, relax, reconcile, recognize, and relish.